yzhedwin/ailex-web_jekyll/README.md

 This game is tested to worked on GPU: GT940m 2GB GDDR3 CPU: Intel i5-6200u Ram: 8GB

 Size of Game: 539MB

-You need a Windows (x64/64-bit) machine.

-You may need to add an exception to your anti-virus to run this game.

 ### Controls
 #### Xbox Controller